boringhost.ai

 Channel manager

 If you list on Airbnb plus other OTAs, you want reliable sync to avoid calendar chaos.
 A channel manager syncs availability, rates, and reservations across channels and helps reduce double bookings.
+Some PMS platforms include channel management as part of the platform.

 Guest messaging and unified inbox